 That being said, most people do not have sufficient funds to pay the amount owed.
 In this case, you may end up receiving smaller payments over a longer period of time, or be unable to collect what you are owed.
 If the drunk driver has the financial means to compensate you, you will be able to file a claim against them and likely be compensated.

-Ask our drunk driving injury lawyers for more information on these options and which one would be best for your unique case.
+Ask our drunk driving accident lawyers for more information on these options and which one would be best for your unique case.

 Put An Award Winning Lawyer On Your Side!